 Our Elected Leaders

-Steve Smith – President
+Steve Smith – Past President

-Steve Smith is the President of the Board Of Trustees for UUMAN this year.
+Steve Smith is the Past President of the Board Of Trustees for UUMAN this year.
 Steve and his wife, Stacy, and daughter, Tori, have been UUMAN members for 5 years.
 Prior to joining the board last year, Steve served as chairperson for UUMAN’s Social Justice committee for two years, served on the MCY council for two years, and taught RE classes for three years.
 Steve works for Barnes & Noble and enjoys painting, reading, and listening to his David Bowie records

-Donna Guile – Secretary
+Elizabeth Rohan – Secretary

 Bob Popp – Treasurer